PCS Wireless - Overview and History

 There were positive signs that the FCC 2Ghz wireless spectrum auctions were going to proceed in the spring of 1995, and due to the fact that our RAD/MEX technologies were classified by the FCC as 'pioneer preference' technologies, any auction bidder who deployed our technologies would be offered a 15% discount on the successful price of wireless spectrum.
 All we had to do was hang in there and our ship might indeed come in . . .

-Ralph and I were down in Napa Valley in early November 1994 when we received a call from Ericcson's top US sales executive.
-We couldn't believe what we were hearing on the phone - he had tracked us down to the Sonoma Mission Inn and Spa where we were taking time off after a board meeting with our wives (golfing and drinking fine wine, spa time, etc.) and he wanted a quote for 10,000 RADs ASAP - these were almost $10,000 each so he was asking us for a quote worth close to $100 million.
+We received a call from Ericcson's top US sales executive in 1994 that would change the fate of our little company.
+He wanted a quote for 10,000 RADs ASAP - these were almost $10,000 each so he was asking us for a quote worth close to $100 million.

-No sooner had we arrived back in Vancouver than Motorola's executive offices in Schamburg, IL called me up and right on the first introductory phone call said 'hold the presses - don't do an exclusive deal with Ericcson'.
-They suggested that if we were having operational cash flow problems, they could arrange for a $500,000 advance towards an eventual RAD/MEX deal with them.
+No sooner had we hung up the phone with Ericcson than Motorola's executive offices in Schamburg, IL called us up and said 'hold the presses - don't do an exclusive deal with Ericcson'.
+They suggested that they could arrange for a $500,000 advance towards an eventual RAD/MEX deal with them.
 We ended up telling everyone that we would not enter any exclusive deals, took Motorola's money, and waited out the FCC's auction process.

-The Auction Results, our customer orders, our stock goes nuts
+The FCC Auction results, our customer orders, our stock heads north

 Once we heard that our cable-TV network operator customers had formed an alliance with Sprint called 'Sprint LP', had bought up a complete national network, and had emerged as the lead 2Ghz network provider, we realized that our world was about to change - in a big way (see our news release 'FCC Auction Ends, PCS Wireless' Customers Amongst the Winners').

-Within days of putting out our news release of a deal with Motorola and the above noted news release in early March 1995 we were in play on Howe Street.
+Within days of putting out our news release of a deal with Motorola and the above noted news release in early March 1995 we were in play in the public markets.
 We were able to quickly close an $11M financing lead by Canaccord and Sprott Securities, which was taken down by the 'who's who' of the Toronto institutional scene, and our stock caught fire.
-Bankers and investors at the time told us that PCS Wireless woke up the whole venture market which rebounded in part due to the very active trading in our stock (see PCS Wireless Press Coverage and Stock Trading Data).
+Bankers and investors at the time told us that PCS Wireless woke up the tech sector in the Canadian public markets which rebounded in part due to the very active trading in our stock (see PCS Wireless Press Coverage and Stock Trading Data).

 Another few weeks into April 1995 and we had closed over $40M in RAD/MEX equipment orders and had pitched all of the top tier institutional fund managers, counting Fidelity Investments (www.fidelity.com), Putnam Investments (www.putnam.com), and Altamira (www.altamira.com) as our largest shareholders by that time.
 We were toasted in NYC and San Francisco by the leading tech bankers there who were encouraging us to list on the NASDAQ stock exchange.
 And our future never looked so bright.